wp-plugins/mdc-theme-switcher/readme.txt

 == Description ==

 MDC Theme Switcher allows to change and preview among available themes of a WordPress from front-end.
 Upon activation, it adds a sricky bar to front-end with a dropdown list of availabe themes.
-Admin can specify either a specific theme will be shown in the dwopdown or not.
+Admin can specify either a specific theme will be shown in the dropdown or not.

-It also enables a shortcode [mdc_theme_swicher], which can be added anywhere of the WordPress.
+It also enables a shortcode `[mdc_theme_swicher]`, which can be added anywhere of the WordPress.
 In a post, page or widget.
 Even in template files!

 It handles with the session issue.
 So, it shows different outpus to different persons if they select different theme at the same time!